GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-github-pages.md

   - GitHub also has its own [Desktop Application](https://desktop.github.com/).
 - RStudio allows you to manage projects with [Git version control](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).
 - Atom integrates [GitHub for Atom](https://github.atom.io/)
+- QGIS code is stored in a GitHub Repository: [https://github.com/qgis/QGIS](https://github.com/qgis/QGIS)
+  - including a forum for [Issues](https://github.com/qgis/QGIS/issues) like bug reports and feature requests.
+  - and [pull requests](https://github.com/qgis/QGIS/pulls) containing proposed revisions to the QGIS source code
+  - Issues and Pull Requests are the principle means by which the open source community contributes to the QGIS projects
 - Software Carpentry has a free workshop, [Version Control with GIT](https://swcarpentry.github.io/git-novice/)

 ## GitHub Pages